 ESG Real Estate Funds Face Record Capital Flight Despite Superior Building Performance Data

-Investors pulled capital from U.S. socially conscious funds at unprecedented levels during the fourth quarter, setting a new record for withdrawals.
+Investors pulled more than $20B from U.S. socially conscious funds last year, continuing a steep retreat from peak ESG fund contributions of roughly $70B in 2021.
 Yet a paradox persists in commercial real estate: buildings developed and managed under these same impact frameworks are consistently outperforming conventional assets.

 This divergence presents a complex puzzle for capital allocators navigating an increasingly politicized investment landscape.
 While the dollars flow away from ESG-labeled vehicles, the physical real estate within these portfolios tells a different story.